 In the early sixties, before sophisticated hearing technology was available, Hilda Gregory was one of a handful of deaf educators who believed that even children with profound hearing losses, wearing hearing aids, had enough residual hearing that they could learn to listen and talk.

-The model of small classes and individual sessions that was the cornerstone of the children’s success at VOC is the one we still use today.
+The model of small groups and individual sessions that was the cornerstone of the children’s success at VOC is the one we still use today.
 We provide our children with the listening and spoken language skills, education and confidence to pursue their dreams to the highest level.

-There are many schools that teach young children who are deaf and hard of hearing to listen and speak.
+There are many organizations that teach young children who are deaf and hard of hearing to listen and speak.
 Besides a philosophy and methodology for developing those skills, something else they have in common is that they all started with parents who were looking for the expertise that would help their children learn to speak for themselves.
 In 1957 the Society for Children with a Hearing Handicap began as an information gathering organization to help parents learn more about what they could do for their child.
 Parents were desperate for guidance.

 By 1960, the Society took a dedicated approach to the oral method of teaching children.
-Parents believed their children could integrate into neighbourhood schools with the right language and speech education.
+Parents believed their children could integrate into neighbourhood schools with the right language and speech therapy.
 It was an option to the manual approach of the Provincial School for the Deaf.